Silent Voice – Inferno

 The work, Silent Voice – Inferno, is a 60 meters long narrow canvas strip printed with a sound wave image.
 The image was converted from the voice of an Italian audiobook, La Divina Commedia (begun c.1308, completed in 1320), written by Dante Alighieri (1265, Florence, Italy – 1321, Ravenna, Italy).
 I borrowed its first part, Inferno, as my art piece's theme.

 Inferno reveals the eternal punishment of sins such as greed, self-deception, political double-dealing, violence, fraud and treachery.
-Indeed, wickedness happens not only in Dante's epic poem but daily in the past, present and future.
+Indeed, wickedness happens not only in Dante's epic poem but daily in the past, the present and the future.

 Furthermore, for any reason, talking about sin or evildoing could be taboo, depending on the authorities of culture, religion, tradition, political orientation, etc.